 Maurizio Galimberti, international photographer among the most famous in the world, considers himself an "Instant Polaroid Artist".
 His reputation is strictly connected to the instant photography conceived as a work of art.
 In the era of the photo editing and the immediate sharing, Galimberti has always been faithful to Polaroid, which has become a crucial sign of his success.

-Ralph Gibson (born January 16, 1939 ) is an American photographer known for his photographic books.
-Gibson currently lives in New York.
-He studied photography during the years of the Navy of the United States and then at the San Francisco Art Institute.
+Ralph Gibson (1939) is an American photographer mostly known for his photographic books.
+Gibson currently lives and works in New York.
+He studied photography during the US Navy years and then at the San Francisco Art Institute.

 Performer, photographer and painter, the Dutch artist Teun Hocks uses different artistic languages in an absolutely original way, creating images that are both drawings, photographs and paintings, but also theatrical sets and fragments of story.